nayanex/AI-Enriched-Corporate-Training-Catalog/README.md

 ![Step1_Architecture](Step1_Architecture.png)

-ai-enriched-training-catalog-search
-training6atalog5torage

 Install **Azure Storage Explorer**

-Cognitive Services
- - Cognitive Services

-skillset-courses
-skillset-library

-Simple search on various search terms
+* Simple search on various search terms
-Simple search using a phrase
+* Simple search using a phrase
-Search using a Boolean operation on terms and / or phrases Search using some of the Lucene capabilities such as fuzzy and proximity search or term boosting Use a filter to limit results using different fields such as beds, baths, etc.
+* Search using a Boolean operation on terms and / or phrases
+* Search using some of the Lucene capabilities such as fuzzy and proximity search or term boosting
+* Use a filter to limit results using different fields such as beds, baths, etc.
-Add a facet to see how the facet results are returned
+* Add a facet to see how the facet results are returned

 ```
 # Simple search with a term